simolus3/drift/docs/content/en/docs/Using SQL/moor_files.md

 - generated methods for queries can be used in transactions, they work together with auto-updating queries, etc.

+### Dart components in SQL

-You can make most of both SQL and Dart by "Dart Templates", which is a Dart expression that gets inlined to a query.
+You can make most of both SQL and Dart with "Dart Templates", which is a Dart expression that gets inlined to a query at runtime.
 To use them, declare a
 $-variable in a query:
 ```sql
 _filterTodos: SELECT * FROM todos WHERE $predicate;